signj117/jubilant-waffle/README.md

 These are the name/value parameters required by the JOBNAME

-The names to use can be viewed in the Jenkins GUI by clicking Build With Parameters within each JOBNAME (appDeploy, exampleappsDeploy, clusterStopStart, etc).
+The *names* can be viewed in the Jenkins GUI by clicking Build With Parameters within each JOBNAME (appDeploy, exampleappsDeploy, clusterStopStart, etc).

-The values to use are self-explanatory (CM folder, app name, cluster name, etc.) specific to what you are deploying.
+The *values* to use are specific to what you are deploying (CM folder, app name, cluster name, etc.)

-`token=`*`cellName`* is required so the request gets routed to the correct WebSphere cell. *The cell names to use as token values can be seen in the Jenkins GUI in the description for each JOBNAME*.
+`token=`*`cellName`* is required so the request gets routed to the correct WebSphere cell.
+The cell names to use as token values can be seen in the Jenkins GUI in the description for each JOBNAME.

-** The double-quote at the end of the URL is required to enclose the URL. **
+**The double-quote at the end of the URL is required to enclose the URL.**